Skip to Content

 Mushroom Compost could refer to one of several forms of anaerobic compost specifically formulated for mushroom cultivation.
-Mushroom compost could also refer to compost previously used for mushroom growing, a residuary product still loaded with plant-beneficial microbes and nutrients.
+Mushroom compost could also refer to compost previously used for mushroom growing, a residuary product still loaded with plant-beneficial microbes.

 Aerobic Composting 101